CDCgov/PRB_Genomics_Diagnostic_Team/README.md

+# CDC/NCEZID/DHCPP/PRB Genomics Diagnostic Team

+## Overview

+This GitHub repository, CDC/NCEZID/DHCPP/PRB Genomics Diagnostic Team, serves as a centralized hub for the organization, adaptation, and archiving of tools developed by members of our team.
+Whether created individually or collaboratively, these tools are valuable assets, and this space ensures they are readily accessible and well-maintained.

+Our primary goals for this repository are to:

+1. Centralize Knowledge: Provide a single, easy-to-find location for all team-developed genomics diagnostic tools, reducing duplication of effort and ensuring everyone has access to the latest versions.
+2. Facilitate Adaptation: Encourage the reuse and modification of existing tools to fit new projects or specific needs, fostering efficiency and innovation within the team.
+3. Ensure Archival Integrity: Securely store historical versions of tools and their documentation, creating a reliable archive for future reference, auditing, and knowledge transfer.

+By using this repository, we aim to improve our team's collaborative workflow, standardize our tool development practices, and ultimately enhance our collective ability to conduct genomics diagnostics.

 # CDCgov GitHub Organization Open Source Project Template

 **Template for clearance: This project serves as a template to aid projects in starting up and moving through clearance procedures.
 To start, create a new repository and implement the required [open practices](open_practices.md), train on and agree to adhere to the organization's [rules of behavior](rules_of_behavior.md), and [send a request through the create repo form](https://forms.office.com/Pages/ResponsePage.aspx?id=aQjnnNtg_USr6NJ2cHf8j44WSiOI6uNOvdWse4I-C2NUNk43NzMwODJTRzA4NFpCUk1RRU83RTFNVi4u) using language from this template as a Guide.**